KipCollo/Frontend-Revision/5.0 Angular/routing/Readme.md

 ];
 ```

-Add your routes to your application.

-Now that you have defined your routes, add them to your application.
+- Add your routes to your application - Now that you have defined your routes, add them to your application.
 First, add links to the two components.
 Assign the anchor tag that you want to add the route to the routerLink attribute.
 Set the value of the attribute to the component to show when a user clicks on each link.
 Next, update your component template to include *router-outlet*.
 This element informs Angular to update the application view with the component for the selected route.

 ```html
 <h1>Angular Router App</h1>